Blanche Knopf: Alfred A. Knopf, Inc.

-Knopf launched Alfred A. Knopf, Inc. with Alfred Knopf in New York in 1915.
+Knopf launched Alfred A. Knopf, Inc. with Alfred Knopf in New York City in 1915.
 She learned the mechanics of printing and publishing and went on to become a highly influential editor.
 Knopf is credited with designing the Borzoi, a Russian wolfhound imprint marking Knopf titles.
-She became the vice president of the company when it was incorporated in 1918.
+She became the company's vice president when it was incorporated in 1918.
 She often clashed with Alfred's father, Sam Knopf, who was named Treasurer when the firm was incorporated.
 Knopf became president of Alfred A. Knopf, Inc. in 1957 when Alfred Knopf became the chairman.

 Knopf frequently traveled to Europe and Latin America to meet foreign authors and publishers.
 She is credited with recruiting Sigmund Freud, Albert Camus, André Gide, Jean-Paul Sartre, Simone de Beauvoir, Ilya Ehrenburg, Mikhail Sholokhov, Thomas Mann, and Gilberto Freyre, striking deals to publish translations of their works in the United States.

-In 1936 Blanche Knopf returned from Europe concerned about the plight of German publishers and authors driven out of Germany because of Nazi persecution.
-Knopf told the reporter, "There's not a German writer left in Germany who is worth thinking about.
+In 1936, Knopf returned from Europe concerned about the plight of German publishers and authors driven out of Germany because of Nazi persecution.
+Knopf told the reporter: "There's not a German writer left in Germany who is worth thinking about.
 The gifted writers and enterprising publishers who had any independence have all left Germany.
 Only Nazi writers and publishers remain.
 They write and publish to please the Nazi Government."

-Thomas Mann called Blanche Knopf, "the soul of the firm."
+Thomas Mann called Blanche Knopf "the soul of the firm".
 Knopf is credited for advancing the careers of numerous authors, serving as an adviser while agreeing to publish the work of several influential authors.
 By the time she died, 27 Knopf authors had won the Pulitzer Prize and 16 the Nobel Prize.

 Knopf also worked closely with many American writers, including John Updike, Carl Van Vechten, Willa Cather, H.L.
 Mencken, Raymond Chandler, Dashiell Hammett and Langston Hughes.
-Knopf helped Carl Van Vechten launch writers of the Harlem Renaissance including Langston Hughes and Nella Larson.
-According to her biography by Laura Claridge she "legitimized the genre of hard-boiled detective fiction" with authors such as Dashiell Hammet, Raymond Chandler and Ross Macdonald."
+Knopf helped Carl Van Vechten launch writers of the Harlem Renaissance, among whom were Langston Hughes and Nella Larson.
+According to her biography by Laura Claridge, Knopf "legitimized the genre of hard-boiled detective fiction" with authors such as Dashiell Hammett, Raymond Chandler and Ross Macdonald."
 Knopf was also responsible for acquiring William Shirer's Berlin Diary, John Hersey's Hiroshima and works by Edward R. Murrow.

+Knopf started to lose her vision in her later years and, by the 1960s, was virtually blind.
+She died unexpectedly on June 4, 1966, in her sleep at her apartment in New York.

 Legacy

-For her accomplishments in developing and promoting the literature of France, she was named a Chevalier (Knight) of the Légion d'honneur by the French government in 1949, and became an Officier de la Légion d'honneur in 1960.
+For her accomplishments in developing and promoting French literature, Knopf was named a Chevalier (Knight) of the Légion d'honneur by the French government in 1949 and became an Officier de la Légion d'honneur in 1960.
 She was also honored by Brazil with the Order of the Southern Cross.

+She is the subject of a 2016 biography by Laura Claridge entitled The Lady with the Borzoi: Blanche Knopf, Literary Tastemaker Extraordinaire.

-In the TV series, Julia, based on the life of Julia Child, Knopf is portrayed by Judith Light.
+In the television series, Julia, based on the life of Julia Child, Knopf is portrayed by Judith Light.